ashahzad4/.Net-documentation/Readme.markdown

 Zaypay Plugin for .NET
 ------------------------------
-This plugin allows your .NET application create and track payments on the Zaypay platform.
+This plugin allows your .NET application to create and track payments on the Zaypay platform.
 For more information about Zaypay, please visit http://www.zaypay.com and http://www.zaypay.com/developers.

 Price Setting